-To control asthma, you need to use your medications the right way.
-Some medications are inhaled using a device called a metered-dose inhaler (MDI).
-Metered-dose inhalers deliver medication with a fine spray.
-You may be asked to use a spacer (holding tube) with your inhaler.
+To control asthma, you need to use your medicines the right way.
+Some medicines are inhaled using a device called a metered-dose inhaler (MDI).
+MDIs deliver medicine with a fine spray.
+Your healthcare provider has prescribed a special chamber or spacer to use with your inhaler.
 A spacer increases the amount of medicine that goes to your lungs.
 It may make your medicine work better.

-Shake the inhaler well and attach the spacer.
+Shake the inhaler well.
 If the inhaler is being used for the first time or has not been used for a while, prime it as directed by the product maker.
 Make sure to prime the inhaler in the air away from your face.

 Put the mouthpiece of the spacer past your teeth and above your tongue.
 Close your lips tightly around it.

 Then breathe in through your mouth as slowly and deeply as you can.
-This should take about 5-10 seconds.
-(If you breathe too quickly, you may hear a whistling sound in the spacer.)
+This should take about 5 to 10 seconds.
+If you breathe too quickly, you may hear a whistling sound in certain spacers.

 Then hold your lips together and slowly breathe out through your mouth.

-If you’re prescribed more than 1 puff of medication at a time, wait up to 60 seconds, or as directed by your healthcare provider, between puffs.
-This number may be different for different medications.
+If you’re prescribed more than 1 puff of medicine at a time, wait up to 60 seconds, or as directed by your healthcare provider, between puffs.
+This number may be different for different medicines.
 Shake the inhaler again.
 Then repeat steps 2 to 4.

 © 2000-2020 The StayWell Company, LLC.
 All rights reserved.
 This information is not intended as a substitute for professional medical care.
 Always follow your healthcare professional's instructions.